Make a fat cake for birds

 - If it’s crumbly after chilling, increase your fat ratio next time.

-Fat cakes are a good help to birds in the lean months of January and February, but even better is to create a wildlife-friendly garden.
+Fat cakes are a good help to birds in the lean months, but even better is to create a wildlife-friendly garden.

 National Trust wildlife adviser Jo Hodgkins says ‘Have plants in your garden that carry fruit, nuts, seeds and berries as they’re good sources of food for birds and mammals.
 Leave seed heads on over winter so birds can eat them and insects can over-winter in hollow stems.
 Having wild areas and log piles which harbour insects will also help hedgehogs and other small mammals over winter.’